In the Lab with NAS Prize Winner Ed Buckler

 What does the new NAS Prize in Food and Agriculture Sciences mean for the scientific community?

-What opportunities do you see for the Foundation for Food and Agriculture Research to move the needle on critical food and agriculture challenges?
+What opportunities do you see for the Foundation for Food & Agriculture Research to move the needle on critical food and agriculture challenges?

 I think we need to build more of an innovation-based agricultural system where there are opportunities for modest or small companies to work with the public sector to innovative or create new products.
 FFAR has opportunities there.